freegeek-pdx/fgwebsite/plugins/feedlist/readme.txt

 	* show_description_only - provides a mechanism for turning off the item titles true - suppresses the title and the description separator; forces "show_description" to be true false - won't change the behavior of the plugin at all.
 (DEFAULT)
+	* no_follow_on - flag for turning on, or off, the rel="nofollow" attribute on links true - include rel="nofollow" with each link in the feed false - don't include rel="nofollow"  (DEFAULT)

 	FILTER USAGE